sharon-zhao/movies-api/README.md

 # Application Title: Personal movie collection library, which can make you create update delete and show your movies.
-The reason why I wanted to do this project is that I like to see movies, especially the Marvel movies
+The reason why I wanted to do this project is that I like to see movies, especially the Marvel movies.

 ## Important Links